The business of selling earthquake insurance to homeowners may have just gotten a bit easier.

 Last year there were three rounds of mailings.
-The number of rounds this year has been narrowed to two to simplify things, he said.
-Also new this year, in select areas an additional 100 mailers are avialble to send to renters.
+The number of rounds this year has been narrowed to two to simplify things, Pomeroy said.
+Also new this year, in select areas an additional 100 mailers are avialable to send to renters.

 Last year CEA’s MVP program more than doubled the amount of agents trained to sell through CEA, according to the organization.
 In 2010, from January through the fall, CEA trained 1,300 agents.
 In 2011 they trained over 3,000 agents.

 “We recorded an additional 10,000 new policies issued as a result of that program,” Pomeroy added.

 At the end of 2011 they had 821,000 policies in force, Pomeroy said, adding, “That’s more policies in force than since 9/11.”